privatenumber/type-flag/README.md

 ```

-An object of flag schema definitions.
+An object containing flag schema definitions.
+Where the key is the flag name, and the value is either the type function or an object containing the type function and/or alias.

 ## 🙋‍♀️ FAQ

-### Why do I have to pass in process.argv?
+### Why do I have to manually pass in `process.argv`?
+Few reasons:
-- Designed to be utility tool that can be used in other CLI tools
+- Type-flag designed to be an utility tool that can be extended in other CLI tools
-- Easier to test and intercept
 - To mock the simplicity & clarity of [minimist](https://github.com/substack/minimist)
+- Explicitly passing it in makes it easier to intercept for pre-processing and also testing

 ### Why are all flags in an array?
 To minimize the scope of the library to parsing & types.

-This way, the user can choose whether to accept an array of multiple values, or to pop the last element.
+This way, the user can choose whether to accept an array of multiple values, or to pop the last element as a single value.

-Support for validation, required flags, default values, etc. should be added on the usage end.
+Support for validation, required flags, default values, etc. should be added in user-land.